Thalappil Pradeep: Popular science and other writing

 There are several popular science articles in English and Malayalam.

-Recognition
+Fellowships and recognitions

-Pradeep is a Fellow of the Indian National Science Academy, Indian Academy of Sciences, Indian National Academy of Engineering, The National Academy of Sciences, The Royal Society of Chemistry, The American Association for the Advancement of Science, and The World Academy of Sciences.
-He has received the lifetime achievement research award of Indian Institute of Technology, Madras and is designated as an Institute Professor.
+Pradeep is a Fellow of the Indian National Science Academy, Indian Academy of Sciences, Indian National Academy of Engineering, The National Academy of Sciences, The Royal Society of Chemistry, The American Association for the Advancement of Science, The World Academy of Sciences, The African Academy of Sciences, Academia Europaea, and the US National Academy of Engineering.
+He has received the Lifetime Achievement Research Award from the Indian Institute of Technology, Madras.
+He has received the Distinguished Alumnus Award from the Indian Institute of Science.

-He is Associate Editor of the journal, ACS Sustainable Chemistry & Engineering, 2014.